-Now that the holiday decorations have been pulled from boxes, it’s time for some easy seasonal fun with all these trimmings.
-One of my favorite ways to interact with holiday decorations is with patterning activities.
+Now that the holiday decorations have been pulled from boxes, it’s time for some easy seasonal fun with all these trimmings with these holiday activities for kids.
+One of my favorite ways to interact with holiday decorations is with holiday patterning activities for kids.

 Patterning might seem like a simple concept but it’s actually one that carries a lot of weight.
 Patterns are seen in the world around us, in science, and throughout mathematics.
 As children grow in their math education, they use patterns in skip counting, sequencing, and multiplication.
 Patterns are powerful to learn.